ipfs-tech/cbor42/draft-caballero-cbor-cborc42.md

 ## CBOR Tool Requirements

-As is the case with CBOR/c, CBOR/c-42 is also designed to allow hashing and signing in raw form.
+CBOR-42 is designed to allow hashing and signing in raw form.
-Because of the reduced range of types and tags, many of the tooling requirements made of CBOR/c are not necessary with CBOR/c-42; what follows is an edited version of the requirements proposed by Rundgren's current draft.

 To make "raw" signing safe and verification of such signatures practical, CBOR tooling capable of the following is required: